e7v/casca/README.md

 .stocks <SYMBOL> - Return current stock information.

 .tock - Return the time from the USNO Master Clock.

-.u - Search for a particular Unicode codepoint.

 .u — Search for a unicode character